longporo/design-patterns/README.md

+# Course Project from Maynooth University
+## CS264 Software Design
-# The Pracices about Software Design Patterns and SOLID Principles in C#
+### The Pracices about Software Design Patterns and SOLID Principles in C#
 The is a set of practices about Software Design Patterns and SOLID Principles in C#.

 The code examples are my own design for better understand.